 The future of cancer care and research at Virginia-Maryland College of Veterinary Medicine

-A state-of-the-art clinical and research facility anticipated to open in spring 2020, the veterinary college's Comparative Oncology Research Center (CORC) represents hope for a brighter future in cancer care.
+A state-of-the-art clinical and research facility anticipated to open in summer 2020, the veterinary college's Animal Cancer Care and Research Center represents hope for a brighter future in cancer care.

-Illustrative of the college’s commitment to working across disciplines to achieve optimal health for people, animals, and the environment, CORC will be a vital part of the Virginia Tech Carilion (VTC) Health Sciences Campus, adjacent to the VTC School of Medicine, in Roanoke, Virginia.
+Illustrative of the college's commitment to working across disciplines to achieve optimal health for people, animals, and the environment, the Animal Cancer Care and Research Center will be a vital part of the Virginia Tech Carilion (VTC) Health Sciences Campus, adjacent to the VTC School of Medicine, in Roanoke, Virginia.

-The new center—which will accommodate the relocation and expansion of the oncology service from the college’s Veterinary Teaching Hospital in Blacksburg—stands to capitalize on a strikingly rare opportunity to integrate researchers investigating a range of human and veterinary biomedical interests that seek to advance cancer treatment in pets and people alike.
+The new center — which will accommodate the relocation and expansion of the oncology service from the college's Veterinary Teaching Hospital in Blacksburg — will capitalize on a strikingly rare opportunity to integrate researchers investigating a range of human and veterinary biomedical interests that seek to advance cancer treatment in pets and people alike.

 Learn more about the future of cancer care and research.

-- CORC will serve as a center of excellence for comprehensive animal cancer care, research, and learning.
+- It will serve as a center of excellence for comprehensive animal cancer care, research, and learning.